If your old dog has diarrhea and you notice blood in their stool, it can be alarming.

 Your vet may conduct blood tests, stool analysis, ultrasound, X-rays, or endoscopy to determine the exact cause.

-Antibiotics or antiparasitic meds if an infection is present
+Antibiotics if a bacterial infection is detected.

 Key Takeaway